How to Stop Google Ads: 9 Working Ways

 Over the summer of 2023, Google introduced its new Topics API, a feature within the Privacy Sandbox aiming to maintain user privacy while allowing browsers to share interest-related information with third parties.
 This API is set to replace the long-standing third-party cookies, which have been tracking our movements and purchase behaviors.

 The Topics API became a part of Chrome’s July 115 release, gradually reaching all users.
 If the thought of sharing your interest data doesn’t sit well with you, consider turning it off.
-Here’s how to fine-tune Google ads settings to opt out of personalized advertising:
+Here’s how to fine-tune Google ads settings to turn off ads in Google search (personalized by the engine specifically for you):

 1. Open Chrome => More => Settings